 The Story of Our Grapes

-Cedar Creek wines are made from both traditional grape varieties, such as the Vitis Vinifera Chardonnay and Cabernet, and French-American hybrids, including Marechal Foch that are grown at our sister winery, Wollersheim Winery, in Prairie du Sac, Wisconsin.
+Cedar Creek wines are made from both traditional grape varieties, such as the Vitis Vinifera Cabernet Sauvignon or Riesling, and French-American hybrids, including Maréchal Foch that are grown at our sister winery, Wollersheim Winery, in Prairie du Sac, Wisconsin.

-The Cedar Creek Chardonnay, Cabernet, Waterfall Riesling and Syrah grapes are custom-grown for us in the milder climate state of Washington.
+The Cedar Creek Cabernet and Waterfall Riesling grapes are custom-grown for us in the milder climate state of Washington.
 These Vitis Vinifera are world-known varieties and have been used in winemaking for hundreds of years, and tend to grow well in moderate climates because they do not like extreme temperatures, at least not extreme cold.

 The Vidal Blanc and Seyval Blanc grapes are custom-grown for us in New York State.
 These cold-hardy hybrid grape varieties are a product of crossing two or more Vitis species that can withstand colder climates.